ShishirPatil/ShishirPatil.github.io/index.md

     <hr>
     <h3>Few Media Highlights of my work</h3>
     <ul>
-        <li><a href='https://techcommunity.microsoft.com/t5/ai-ai-platform-blog/raft-a-new-way-to-teach-llms-to-be-better-at-rag/ba-p/4084674'>Microsoft and Meta blog on our RAFT paper</a></li>
+        <li><a href='https://techcommunity.microsoft.com/t5/ai-ai-platform-blog/raft-a-new-way-to-teach-llms-to-be-better-at-rag/ba-p/4084674'>Microsoft</a> and <a href='https://ai.meta.com/blog/raft-llama-retrieval-augmented-generation-supervised-fine-tuning-microsoft/'>Meta</a> blog on our RAFT paper</li>
         <li><a href='publications/media-daily-cal.pdf'>The Daily Californian newspaper features Gorilla</a></li>
         <!-- <li><a href='https://konghq.com/blog/engineering/gorilla-llm'>Kong Article on Gorilla</a> </li> -->
         <li> <a href='https://www.youtube.com/watch?v=LkV5DTRNxAg'>Gorilla paper walkthrough</a>, <a href='https://www.youtube.com/watch?v=HUtYOLX7HZ4'> podcast, </a> and <a href='https://weaviate.io/blog/weaviate-gorilla-part-1'> How Weviate trained their own Gorilla</a></li>